Broomfield Soccer Club: Modern Era: 2007-Present

 Following a productive year with Broomfield SC, Hankinson received an offer he could not refuse.
 On 14 Sep 2011, Hankinson was announced as the first head coach for San Antonio Scorpions FC of the North American Soccer League (NASL).
-After a deliberate search, a new DoC was appointed by the Club and on 09 Nov 2011, Liam Sinclair took the reins as DoC.
+After a deliberate search, a new DOC was appointed by the club and on 09 Nov 2011, Liam Sinclair took the reins as DOC.
 A lifelong player, Sinclair grew up near Milton Keynes, UK and learned the game within the English youth system in the academies of professional clubs Derby County F.C. and Luton Town F.C. while also playing for county and regional select squads.
-With a remit similar to the prior DoC's, Sinclair's tasks included not only coach development, but future maturation of the Club's player development philosophy and system.
-Additional coaching expertise was soon added with Kevin Comer joining the Club on 01 Mar 2012 as Academy Director and David Castro quickly following on 30 Mar 2012 as Assistant DoC.
+With a remit similar to the prior DOC's, Sinclair's tasks included not only coach development, but future maturation of the club's player development philosophy and system.
+Additional coaching expertise was soon added with Kevin Comer joining the Club on 01 Mar 2012 as Academy Director and David Castro quickly following on 30 Mar 2012 as Assistant DOC.

+Soon after his hiring, Castro was moved into the role of Girls DOC, with Sinclair taking on the boys side of the club.
+Castro quickly led the girls side of the club to extensive success including several State Cup titles, eventually leading to the development of the Academy program for the girls, and an invitation into the prestigious Girls Academy league.
+In his time as Girls DOC, the club has seen a large number of players find success playing in various college programs.

 As the Club continued to change and expand, so did its staff with Mike King stepping down on 30 Jan 2013 following two years at the helm.
-After a successful search process, Sandie Hammerly was appointed the Club's 2nd Executive Director on 1 Apr 2013 bringing to the Club extensive non-profit sports experience (including posts with USA Ultimate and USA Field Hockey).
-After 15 months with the organization, Ms. Hammerly departed on 31 May 2015 with Jon Pasquini briefly holding the post from 6 Oct 2014 to 20 Feb 2015.
-Longtime Broomfield SC coach and Broomfield Shootout tournament director Mike Schrad stepped in as the Interim Executive Director with that post becoming a permanent assignment on 1 Sep 2015.
+After a search process, Sandie Hammerly was appointed the Club's 2nd Executive Director on 1 Apr 2013 bringing to the Club extensive non-profit sports experience (including posts with USA Ultimate and USA Field Hockey).
+After 15 months with the organization, Hammerly departed on 31 May 2015 with Jon Pasquini briefly holding the post from 6 Oct 2014 to 20 Feb 2015.

-Club leadership
+Longtime Broomfield SC coach, Broomfield Shootout tournament director, and two time "Volunteer of the Year (2012 and 2014)," Mike Schrad stepped in as the Interim Executive Director in Feb 2015 with that post becoming a permanent assignment on 1 Sep 2015.
+Schrad continues in this position today.
+During his tenure, the club has seen expansion into the Academy level of youth soccer, continued growth, the first full kit sponsor (Children's Hospital Colorado) and great stability in programming and staffing.
+In July 2024, Schrad was appointed, and in February 2025 elected, as the President of Colorado Soccer Association, becoming the first sitting club executive to hold that position.

+Board Leadership

-As part of becoming a nonprofit, the Club designed and elected a Board of Directors led by the president.
-The following table lists the Club's current and past presidents.
+As part of becoming a nonprofit, the club adopted bylaws and elected a Board of Directors led by the president.
+The following table lists the club's current and past presidents.